bootstrap-spinner/bootstrap-spinner/README.md

 # bootstrap-spinner

-Bootstrap spinner is amazing jquery plug-in with bootstrap UI. it`s easy to ues.
+Bootstrap spinner is amazing jquery plug-in with bootstrap UI. it`s easy to use.